 The audience for this document is Application engineers who want to implement data serialization.
-In addition, this tutorial should be of interest to software architects how are looking for a suitable data format for their use case.
+In addition, this tutorial should be of interest to software architects who are looking for a suitable data format for their use case.

 XML (EXtensible Markup Language) is used to describe data and text.
 It allows flexible development of user-defined document types.
 The format is robust, non-proprietary, persistent and is verifiable for storage and transmission.
-To parse this data format, several XML Pull parsers are available, such as KXmlParser from the Java community, which has been integrated to MicroEJ as a MMM dependency.
+To parse this data format, the XML Pull parser KXmlParser from the Java community has been integrated to MicroEJ Central Repository.